Descent098/compsci/compsci-kb/index.md

 ## About Me
 Hi 👋, I'm Kieran.

-I'm currently a computer science student with a minor in philosophy at the university of Calgary in Canada.
-I've been developing since I started my degree professionally as both a freelancer and full-time employee, as well as doing open source work.
+I'm currently a computer science student with a minor in philosophy at the University of Calgary in Canada.
+I've been developing since I started my degree professionally as a freelancer, doing enterprise work on internship and a full-time employee at my university.
+When I can I also do open source work (including this site).
 If you're interested in some of my other projects check out some of the links in the footer of the site!